 Hola!
 It seems everyone around here has a chili recipe.
-And come fall my honey samples pot after pot and raves for days about this lady’s spicy chili and that lady’s beefy chili.
+And come fall my honey samples pot after pot and raves for days about this lady’s spicy chili and that dude’s beefy chili.
 I’ve never been much of a chili chef, but after watching my honey savor bowl after bowl I’m sure it’s obvious what had to happen.
 I needed a chili recipe!

 I like the idea of having a big pot of chili simmering on the stove on a cool fall day, but I just never knew where to start.
 After a few years of tinkering, I finally settled on a recipe the family really likes.
 And I have to say, it’s so delicious and fairly easy.

 Yes, it happened, I’m a chili lovin’ convert!
 It’s definitely on the spicy side—loaded with three kinds of beans, hot sausage, and dark beer.
 I like to top my bowl with sour cream and green onions and serve it with tortilla chips and a cold beer.

 Three Bean and Sausage Chili Recipe

 - 2 tablespoons chili powder

 - 1 teaspoon salt

 - 1/2 teaspoon cayenne pepper